Planning, programming and assessing PDHPE K–6 (2024)

 We recognise the ongoing custodians of the lands and waterways where we work and live.
 We pay respect to Elders past and present as ongoing teachers of knowledge, songlines and stories.
 We strive to ensure every Aboriginal and Torres Strait Islander learner in New South Wales achieves their potential through education.

-The PDHPE K-6 syllabus equip students with knowledge and skills to positively influence their own and others' safety, health and wellbeing, participate in lifelong physical activity, critically respond to changing health contexts, build connection, identity resilience and respectful relationships, take positive action in consent, safety and health in online and offline environments, enhance health literacy to evaluate health information, and promote and advocate for the health and wellbeing of themselves and others.
+The PDHPE K–6 Syllabus equips students with knowledge and skills to positively influence their own and others' safety, health and wellbeing, participate in lifelong physical activity, critically respond to changing health contexts, build connection, identity, resilience and respectful relationships, take positive action in consent, safety and health in online and offline environments, enhance health literacy to evaluate health information, and promote and advocate for the health and wellbeing of themselves and others.

 Shared knowledge nurtures student belonging.
 Content is coherent, carefully sequenced and specific, ensuring a low-variance curriculum.
 The examples provide clarity to the essential content.
 The expectation is that the total time allocated to PDHPE is evenly distributed between PDH and PE.
 The sample units developed by the department will reflect the equal emphasis on PDH and PE.

-Consistent with the aims of curriculum reform, there is a reduction in the number of outcomes in PDHPE K-6.
-The outcomes align with each of the four focus areas.
-In Early Stage 1 and Stage 1, there are four outcomes.
-In Stage 2, the respectful relationships and safety focus area is expanded to two outcomes, giving a total of five outcomes.
-Stage 3 also has two respectful relationships and safety outcomes.
-In addition, there is an explicit outcome for creating written texts, giving a total of six outcomes.
+Consistent with the aims of curriculum reform, there is a reduction in the number of outcomes in PDHPE K–6.
+The outcomes align with each of the 4 focus areas.
+In Early Stage 1 and Stage 1, there are 4 outcomes.
+In Stage 2, the Respectful relationships and safety focus area is expanded to 2 outcomes, giving a total of 5 outcomes.
+Stage 3 also has two Respectful relationships and safety outcomes.
+In addition, there is an explicit outcome for creating written texts, giving a total of 6 outcomes.

 Creating written texts is a way of organising thoughts, explaining thinking and making connections within PDHPE.
 Research indicates that writing helps students to think, learn and reason.
 In Early Stage 1 and Stage 1, students focus on vocabulary and language to communicate.
 For example, in Early Stage 1, students identify and describe personal strengths and characteristics that shape identity and contribute to wellbeing using Tier 2 vocabulary.